 You are using an outdated browser.
 Please upgrade your browser to improve your experience

-Quite early on into any interview, you are likely to be asked a question along these lines.
-This broad question offers you the chance to demonstrate your grasp on, and overall knowledge of, the care sector.
+Quite early on in any interview, you are likely to be asked a question along these lines.
+This broad question offers you the chance to demonstrate your grasp on and overall knowledge of the care sector.
 Being a very open question, it will show the employer whether you understand the expectations of the job.

 In other words, “what more can you offer…”.
 Certainly, a daunting question in any interview, though one with no one right answer!
 Rather it is your chance to speak openly about your personal qualities, skills and previous experience.

 As a support worker, there will always remain a sensitive balance between assisting and advising clients and leaving them to their own abilities.
 Knowing when to draw the line is key to facilitating their independence and learn on their own to be less reliant.
 Unless, of course, it is physically required, you should express the importance of functioning independently, and the happiness that comes with independence.

 “As a support worker, I start by identifying the patient’s goals.
 I’ll then work with the patient to achieve these through personal development activities.
 This might include improving their hygiene habits, completing light chores around the house, or developing new skills.
 I would then use this information to plan activities that are tailored to the patient’s interests and goals, whilst consider any limitations or restrictions.
 Having a plan allows me to monitor the patient’s progress and make adjustments to help development.

 I am always keen to involve the patient and/or their guardian in the planning process to ensure that the activities we plan are meaningful and engaging.
 For example, if a patient’s goal is to improve their hygiene habits, I might plan activities such as helping them to shower or bathe, or assisting with grooming tasks like brushing their teeth or combing their hair.
 I would then take less of a lead and allow them to develop these as habits if possible.